-This course acknowledges religion as a distinctive answer to the human need for meaning in life, and affirms that there are many ways of studying and living out religion, It recognises and appreciates the significance of the role of religion in society and/ in particular, within Australian society.
-This course will ultimately challenge students to apply their knowledge of the Syllabus and its traditions to particular settings in which the theory and practice of SOR is taught – in particular the classroom and the interconnectedness between religions and traditions.
+This course acknowledges religion as a distinctive answer to the human need for meaning in life, and affirms that there are many ways of studying and living out religion.
+It recognises and appreciates the significance of the role of religion in society and/ in particular, within Australian society.
+This course will ultimately challenge students to apply their knowledge of the Syllabus and its traditions to particular settings in which the theory and practice of SOR is taught; in particular the classroom and the interconnectedness between religions and traditions.
 This application will incorporate the relevant theoretical insights from research into SOR and its traditions, with a view to teaching the Syllabus systematically and creatively within the Stage 6 classroom.

-|Objectives||Upon successful completion of this course, students will be able to:
+On successful completion of the course students will be able to:

 1. Develop knowledge and understanding about the nature of and connections between religion and belief systems in local and global contexts, the influence and expression of these belief systems in Australia, and about religious traditions and their adherents

 2. Demonstrate skills relating to effective gathering, analysing, researching and synthesising of information about various aspects of religion and religious traditions

 3. Communicate complex religious information, ideas and issues in appropriate forms to different audiences and in different contexts for the purposes of mutual understanding and interfaith connectedness.